 The first modular action camera impresses on ease of use

 Have you tried a 360 camera yet?
 Filming everything around you to create an immersive video for a virtual reality headset might sound like a niche hobby, and in many ways, it is.
-However, there are plenty of ways you can convert 360° photos and videos into regular widescreen format for sharing on social media.
+However, there are plenty of ways you can convert 360° photos and videos into a regular widescreen format for sharing on social media.
 Cue the Insta360 ONE R Twin Edition from Shenzhen-based Insta360, the first modular action camera that lets you swap effortlessly between a GoPro – like 4K action camera and a 360° shooter.
-What’s more, it can be used underwater, and Insta360 is already saying that an upgraded lens and drone module will be available, which suggests that further accessories and upgrades are ahead.
+What’s more, it can be used underwater, and Insta360 is now selling an upgraded 1-Inch Wide Angle Mod, a Boosted Battery Base (a double-sized battery) and special drone mount.

 For anyone who thinks they might damage parts of their action camera or doesn’t want to have to upgrade to a new model every year just to get the latest resolutions, the Insta 360 ONE R is also a neat concept.